Risk Management Plans – What You Need To Know

 The following are examples of educational materials: Guide to prescribing or dispensing, Checklist for actions for prescribing or dispensing, Patient Information Brochures, Patient Alert Card.

-Only educational materials which are included in an EU-RMP or which are a condition of the marketing authorisation require HPRA approval.
-Review and approval of educational materials and tools is handled by the Vigilance Assessment section of the Human Products Monitoring department of the HPRA.
+Only educational materials that are included in an EU-RMP or which are a condition of the marketing authorisation require HPRA approval.
+Review and approval of educational materials and tools are handled by the Vigilance Assessment section of the Human Products Monitoring department of the HPRA.